webpy/webpy/docs/auth.rst

 VARCHAR or BINARY column in database.

 If you want to use extra-save and slower algorithm, you may use Bcrypt (`bcrypt`).
-It requires extra library installed.
+It requires extra library installed (it's named `py-bcrypt` in pip).
 You must reserve at least 60 chars long VARCHAR or BINARY column in database.

 By default it uses standard algorithm defined in configuration, if you want to use another one, you must define it as key.